Ethiopian Airlines Boeing 737 Max 8 Crash: What We Know So Far And What Comes Next

 Loading...

-More than 300 Boeing 737 MAX 8 and MAX 9 passenger jets around the world have been taken out of service following two fatal crashes over the past five months in Ethiopia and Indonesia that killed almost 350 people in all.
-The causes of both crashes are still under investigation.
-One of the biggest unanswered questions: Was the plane's software to blame?
+More than 300 Boeing 737 MAX jets have been grounded worldwide after two fatal crashes in the past five months in Ethiopia and Indonesia killed nearly 350 people.
+Investigators looking to uncover the causes must answer one of the biggest questions: Was the plane's software to blame?

 WHAT WE KNOW

-- Boeing has stopped delivery of all new MAX jets to its customers.
+- Boeing has stopped delivery of all new MAX jets.
+Its shares have fallen 12 percent since the Ethiopian Airlines crash, wiping $28 billion from its market value.

-- Satellite data gathered from the Ethiopian Airlines flight and evidence from the crash site showed similarities with a Lion Air accident in Indonesia, which prompted the U.S. Federal Aviation Administration to ground all Boeing MAX jets in service.
+- Boeing maintains its new, fuel-efficient jets are safe, but supported the U.S. Federal Aviation Administration (FAA) decision to ground them.

+- Europe and Canada said they would independently certify the safety of the jets, further complicating plans to get the aircraft flying.

+- Boeing will mandate on MAX jets a previously optional cockpit warning light, which might have warned of problems that possibly played a role in the recent crashes of Ethiopian and Indonesian planes, sources said.

+- Indonesia's flag carrier Garuda said on Friday it sent a letter to Boeing asking to cancel an order for 49 MAX 8 aircraft, becoming the first airline to confirm plans to cancel an order after the crashes.

-- Investigators have found a piece of a stabilizer in the wreckage of the Ethiopian jet with the trim set in an unusual position similar to that of the Lion Air plane, two sources familiar with the matter said.
+- Investigators have found similarities in the 'angle of attack' data from both flights.
+A piece of a stabilizer in the wreckage of the Ethiopian jet with the trim set in an unusual position was similar to that of the Lion Air plane, sources said.

+- Investigators who verified data from the black box recorders of the Ethiopian plane have found 'clear similarities' with the doomed Lion Air flight, French air accident authority BEA has also said.

+- Experts believe a new flight control system, MCAS, on the jets, designed to stop stalling by dipping the nose, may have been a factor in both crashes, with pilots unable to override it as their jets plunged after a faulty sensor indicated a stall.
+But no conclusive evidence yet links the two accidents.

-- The pilot of the Ethiopian Airlines flight had reported internal control problems and received permission to return.
-The pilot of the Lion Air flight had also asked to return not along after taking off from Jakarta.
+- The pilot of the Ethiopian flight had reported internal control problems and received permission to return.
+The pilot of the Lion Air flight, which crashed on Oct.
+29 with the loss of all 189 aboard, had also asked to return soon after take-off from Jakarta.

-- Technical analysis of the black boxes from the crashed Ethiopian Airlines jet is set for Friday in France.
-It will take several days to complete the first readings from the boxes, French aviation officials said.
-The U.S. National Transportation Safety Board is sending investigators to assist and an Ethiopian team arrived in Paris on Friday.
+- Investigators confirmed a Reuters report that the Lion Air pilots scrambled through a handbook to understand why the jet was lurching downwards in the final minutes before it hit the water.

-- Indonesia plans to move up by about a month the release of an investigation report on the Lion Air crash, which killed all 189 on board, its transport safety committee said on Friday.
-It now plans to release the report between July and August, ahead of its previous schedule of between August and September.
+- Indonesia has advanced the date for the release of its report on the Lion Air crash to between July and August, versus a previous schedule of between August and September.

-- Following the Lion Air crash in October, Boeing said it was preparing a software upgrade for the jets.
-After the Ethiopia crash, the company said it would deploy that upgrade across the fleet in the coming weeks.

-- Boeing maintains its new, fuel-efficient jets are safe, but supported the FAA decision to ground them.
-Fearing a financial hit and brand damage, investors have wiped about $26 billion off the company's market value.
+- Boeing's commercial airplane division has brought in a new vice president of engineering while dedicating another top executive to the aircraft investigations, a company email showed.

 WHAT'S NEXT?